Koromix/rygel/src/rekkord/README.md

 URL = /path/to/repository
 ```

-Once this is done, use [rekord init](#initialize-repository) to create the repository.
+Once this is done, use [rekkord init](#initialize-repository) to create the repository.

 ## S3 storage